Instructions for Applying for a Visa to the People's Republic of China (2026/5/25)

 "immediate family members " refers to spouses, parents, sons or daughters under the age of 18, parents-in-law.

-Holders of S1 Visa shall, within 30 days from the date of their entry, apply to the exit/entry administrations of public security organs under local people's governments at or above the county level in the proposed places of residence for foreigners' residence permits.
+We kindly remind you that: Holders of S1 Visa shall, within 30 days from the date of their entry, apply to the exit/entry administrations of public security organs under local people's governments at or above the county level in the proposed places of residence for foreigners' residence permits.

 S2-Visa